sunpy/sunpy/doc/source/guide/data_types/maps.rst

 data from minimum to maximum is displayed as best as possible for most cases.
 This means that it is never necessary to touch the data such as applying a function such sqrt or log to the data to make your plot look good.
-There are many normalizations available from matplotlib such as '~matplotlib.colors.LogNorm', or '~matplotlib.colors.PowerNorm'.
+There are many normalizations available from matplotlib such as `~matplotlib.colors.Lognorm`, or `~matplotlib.colors.PowerNorm`.
 Other
 `more exotic normalizations <http://physics.mnstate.edu/craig/apy10/visualization/index.html>`_ are also made available from astropy.
 Just like the colormap the default normalization can be changed through the plot_settings dictionary or directly for the individual plot by passing a keyword argument.
-The following example shows the difference between a linear and logarithmic normalization on an AIA image:
+The following example shows the difference between a linear and logarithmic normalization on an AIA image.

 .. plot::